BradHutchings/Mmojo-Server-v2/instructions/401-Download-Models.md

 ---
 ### Download Models
-This script downloads the models from Hugging Face:
+This script downloads two models from Hugging Face:
 - View the script: <a href="../scripts/mm-download-models.sh" target="_blank">mm-download-models.sh</a>.
 - Run the script.
   ```
-  mm-download-models.sh
+  mm-download-models.sh 2
   ```

 <details>